-Before getting into term insurance features and variants, there are 3 imp factors which dictate your need for an insurance policy and the level of protection needed.
+Before getting into term insurance features and variants, there are 3 imp factors that dictate your need for an insurance policy and the level of protection needed.
 These 3 factors are:

 - Dependents: Financial dependents on you is the next important factor.
 In case of your early demise, your financial dependents like your wife, kids become vulnerable.
 If you are the sole breadwinner in the family, then having a life insurance plan guarantees the survival of your dependents.

 - Job Type: Some jobs are riskier than others.
 For example, if you are a pilot then each time you fly you risk your life.
 It becomes increasingly important for you to have a term insurance policy.